saltukalakus/idiomatic-rust-snippets/src/patterns/behavioral/command.md

-### Command Design Pattern
+### Command Pattern

-The Command Design Pattern is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
+The command pattern is a behavioral design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation allows for parameterization of methods with different requests, queuing of requests, and logging of the requests.
 It also provides support for undoable operations. <br/>

-Here is an example of the Command Design Pattern:
+Here is an example:

 ```rust
 {{#include command/src/main.rs}}